We cater for members of the public who would like to try target pistol shooting for themselves

-It's easy to do - simply contact our Secretary by email at email@example.com and enquire about a suitable day and time.
-(Generally, the third Saturday of the month is the best time, other days and times may be available subject to agreement)
+It's easy to do - simply contact email@example.com and enquire about a suitable day and time.
+(Generally, the third Saturday of the month is the best time, other days and times (including some weekday afternoons) may be available subject to agreement)

-Your host or Instructor will also provide a safety briefing, covering range rules, what the club will do, and what we expect you to do - Remember, safety is our prime concern so compliance with all safety instructions and rules is mandatory
+We will also provide a safety briefing, covering range rules, what we will do, and what we expect you to do - Remember, safety is our prime concern so compliance with all safety instructions and rules is mandatory

 You will then be given instruction with the firearm you will be using during your introduction, and remember, you can ask questions at any time!
-Your host will demonstrate loading, sighting, firing and unloading procedures, and also what to do in the event you encounter any problem - Your host will be right with you at all times, providing direct supervision, so assistance is always available
+We will demonstrate loading, sighting, firing and unloading procedures, and also what to do in the event you encounter any problem - we will be right with you at all times, providing direct supervision, so assistance is always available

-You will start with small calibre .22 rimfire pistols, and depending on the individual, you will be offered an opportunity to try larger calibre firearms providing you have demonstrated safety and proficiency with a .22, generally at 25 metres range
+You will start with small calibre .22 rimfire pistols, and once proficient, you will be offered an opportunity to try larger calibre firearms

-A: These events are run by our licensed firearms instructor through his company, Ipswich Sporting Firearms Pty Ltd (atf ISF Trust).
-Cost is $110 per head including GST.
-Preferred payment is via direct deposit with funds cleared prior to the event, or Visa or MasterCard over the phone prior to the event, although cash on the day can be accepted.
-We do not accept cheques, and unfortunately we do not have EFTPOS facilities at the range.
-Tax Invoices with banking details will be provided for all participants by email prior to the event.
+A: These events are run by a licensed firearms instructor through Ipswich Sporting Firearms Pty Ltd (atf ISF Trust).
+Cost is $120 per person including GST.
+Preferred payment is via direct deposit with funds cleared prior to the event, or Visa or MasterCard over the phone prior to the event, although cash on the day will of course be accepted, and we also have EFTPOS facilities for Visa and MasterCard debit/credit available at the range as well.
+We do not accept cheques.
+Tax Invoices with banking details will be provided on request.

-A: We do have dress requirements - you must wear closed in shoes (no thongs, sandals or bare feet) and no loose shirts or tops, and no singlets - the shell casings are hot when ejected from a firearm and can cause problems if you get one down your shirt or between your toes.
-Also we ask that you not wear camouflage fatigues
+A: We do have dress requirements - you must wear closed in shoes (no thongs, sandals or bare feet) and no loose shirts or tops, and no singlets - Spent cartridge casings are hot when ejected from a firearm and can cause problems if you get one down your shirt or between your toes.
+As a guide, crew-neck T-Shirts are preferred.
+Also we require that you not wear camouflage fatigues

 Q: I don't have a Firearms Licence - Can I still try it?